-Burnley’s popular Race for Life will not be run in the town next year.
+Burnley’s Race for Life will not run next year

 Organisers of Cancer Research UK’s Race for Life announced they had made the “difficult decision” to reduce the number of smaller Race for Life events across the UK, which includes the event at Towneley Hall in Burnley.

 The changes are being made to help raise more money for vital research by reducing costs.

 Annette Quarry, Cancer Research UK national event manager for the North West, said: “Race for Life raises money to fund life-saving research.